Murder of Aundria Bowman: Confession and recovery of remains

 In early February 2020, it was reported that Dennis Bowman, incarcerated while pending trial for the murder of Kathleen Doyle, confessed to police that he had murdered his adopted daughter, Aundria.
-Several days later, it was announced that skeletal remains had been recovered from the 3200 block of 136th Avenue of Monterey Township (near the home of Bowman) in Allegan County, concealed by a thin layer of cement.
+Several days later, it was announced that skeletal remains had been recovered from the 3200 block of 136th Avenue of Monterey Township (near Bowman's home) in Allegan County, concealed by a thin layer of cement.
 On February 9, 2020, Dennis Bowman was extradited to Virginia to face charges in Doyle's murder.

 It was subsequently confirmed via DNA that the remains were in fact Aundria Bowman.
 On May 15, 2020, Dennis Bowman was charged with the murder of Aundria.
 Police stated that he confessed to striking Aundria, causing her to die of a resulting head injury, and then dismembered her body with an axe and machete.

 Bowman pleaded guilty to both charges in June.
 He was sentenced to two life sentences for killing Doyle.
 On December 22, 2021, Bowman pleaded no contest to second-degree murder in the death of 14-year-old Aundria in Allegan County Circuit Court.
-He was sentenced to an additional 35-50 years in prison for Aundria Bowman's murder.
+He was sentenced to an additional 35–50 years in prison for Aundria Bowman's murder.

+Dennis Lee Bowman is currently imprisoned in the Buckingham Correctional Center.